shradhasehgal/C-Shell/README.md

     - Executes every `n` number of seconds as specified by user.
     - Exits when symbol `q` is pressed.
     - Error handling done for incorrect arguments.

+## Additional Features

+1. `​ CTRL-Z`

+    - Changes the status of currently running job to stop, and pushes it to the background.

+2. `CTRL-C`

+    - Sends SIGINT signal to the current foreground job of the shell​.
+    - If there is no foreground job, then the signal does not have any effect.

+3. Command Recall using ‘UP’ arrow key

+    - ‘UP’ key with the ‘ENTER’ key causes a new prompt to be displayed with the previous command and then that command is executed. (similar to normal Ubuntu environment).
+    - Pressing ‘UP’ key ‘K’ times consecutively leads to the K​th ​ previous command getting executed.

+4. Input-Output Redirection & Piping

+    - Handles `<`, `>`, `>>`, and `|` operators appropriately, wherever they are in the command
+    - Throws error if syntax is incorrect

 ### Coding style